arGna22/shsh/README.md

 # shsh

 ## What is this?
-shsh is a basic shell implemented in the C programming language.
+shsh is a basic shell program implemented in the C programming language.

 ## Functionality
 * Shell builtins